 Monarda didyma L. is the correct and accepted scientific name for this species of Monarda.
 Both the genus and species described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 22 species in the Monarda genus (as of 2-6-21 when I last updated this page).
-It is a member of the plant family Lamiaceae with 236 genera.
-Those numbers could change as updates are made.
+As of 11-29-21 when this page was last updated, Plants of the World Online by Kew lists 22 species in the Monarda genus.
+It is a member of the plant family Lamiaceae with 233 genera.
+Those numbers could change as updates are made on POWO.

 The Monarda didyma Sugar Buzz™ series was patented by Walters Gardens.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought two pots of Monarda didyma Sugar Buzz™ ’Cherry Pops’ from Wildwood Greenhouse on June 7 in 2018 while I was plant shopping with my sister and brother-in-law.

 Origin: Cultivar from Walters Gardens.
 The species is native to eastern North America.